jmesnil/helm-charts-temp/charts/eap7-with-operator/README.md

 It requires that the EAP Operator has been installed on the OpenShift Cluster.

-The source code of the Helm chart is at TBD
-Thethe Jakarta EE application is at https://github.com/jboss-eap-up-and-running/eap7-getting-started
+Thethe Jakarta EE application is at [https://github.com/jboss-eap-up-and-running/eap7-getting-started](https://github.com/jboss-eap-up-and-running/eap7-getting-started).